San Cristóbal de La Laguna

 San Cristóbal de La Laguna (commonly known as La Laguna, [saŋ kɾisˈtoβal de la laˈɣuna]) is a city and municipality in the northern part of the island of Tenerife in the Province of Santa Cruz de Tenerife, on the Canary Islands, Spain.
 The former capital of the Canary Islands, the city is the third-most populous city of the archipelago and the second-most populous city of the island.

-La Laguna's historical center was declared a World Heritage Site by UNESCO in 1999.
+In 1999 the historical center of La Laguna was declared a World Heritage Site by UNESCO, after being nominated by Spain.
 La Laguna is situated alongside the city of Santa Cruz de Tenerife; thus, the two cities and municipalities form a single large urban center.
 Its economy is business-oriented while agriculture dominates the northeastern portion of the city.
 The urban area dominates the central and the southern parts.

 La Laguna is considered to be the cultural capital of the Canary Islands.
-In this city one finds the house of the spectre of Catalina Lercaro, as well as the incorrupt body of Sor María de Jesús, and the Christ of La Laguna (Cristo de La Laguna).
-Another emblematic building of the city is the Cathedral of La Laguna, which is the Catholic cathedral of Tenerife and its diocese (Diocese of Tenerife).
-Important historical figures of the city include Amaro Pargo, one of the famous corsairs of the Golden Age of Piracy, and José de Anchieta, Catholic saint and missionary and founder of the cities of São Paulo and Rio de Janeiro in Brazil.
+It holds the incorrupt body of Sor María de Jesús, and the Christ of La Laguna (Cristo de La Laguna).

+A landmark of the city is the Cathedral of La Laguna, which is the Catholic cathedral of Tenerife and its diocese (Diocese of Tenerife).
+Important historical figures of the city include Amaro Pargo, one of the famous corsairs of the Golden Age of Piracy, and José de Anchieta, Catholic saint, missionary, and founder of the cities of São Paulo and Rio de Janeiro in Brazil.
+The 16th- century young woman, Catalina Lercaro, was said to have committed suicide rather than accept an arranged marriage she opposed.
+Her spectre or ghost is said to haunt her former family mansion, now used as a museum of history of Tenerife.

 Etymology

-The city was named "Villa de San Cristóbal de La Gran Laguna" upon its founding by Alonso Fernández de Lugo, presumably because there was a pond or lake (laguna) at this location.
+Alonso Fernández de Lugo named the city as "Villa de San Cristóbal de La Gran Laguna" upon its founding, believed to be related to a nearby pond or lake (laguna).
 The name was later shortened to "San Cristóbal de La Laguna".

 Coat of arms

-The coat of arms was granted by Queen Joanna of Castile on 23 March 1510, as arms of the island of Tenerife.
-The town of La Laguna, being the capital of Tenerife after the conquest, adopted this emblem as its own.
-It features an island with a volcano spitting fire, on waves, between a castle and a lion, and above the archangel Saint Michael, holding a spear in one hand and a shield in the other.
+Queen Joanna of Castile granted the coat of arms on 23 March 1510, designated for the island of Tenerife.
+Officials of the town of La Laguna, designated as the capital after the conquest, adopted this emblem as their own.

+It features an island with a volcano spitting fire, on waves, between a castle and a lion.
+Above is the archangel Saint Michael, holding a spear in one hand and a shield in the other.
 In the border, the inscription Michael Arcangele Veni in Adjutorium Populo Dei Thenerife Me Fecit.
 These elements symbolize the incorporation of the island of Tenerife to the Crown of Castile and its evangelization under the patronage of Saint Michael.